shaik1002/biggitlabbomb/doc/user/application_security/dependency_scanning/index.md

 ## Warnings

 We recommend that you use the most recent version of all containers, and the most recent supported version of all package managers and languages.
 Using previous versions carries an increased security risk because unsupported versions may no longer benefit from active security reporting and backporting of security fixes.

-### Gradle projects

-Do not override the `reports.html.destination` or `reports.html.outputLocation` properties when generating an HTML dependency report for Gradle projects.
-Doing so prevents Dependency Scanning from functioning correctly.

 ### Python projects